If you lose the case

 - giving the claimant their job back

-- paying compensation if you can’t give the claimant their job back
+- paying compensation if you cannot give the claimant their job back

 - paying witness expenses